Shahid0324-GIT/time-tracker/README.md

 - 📱 **Responsive Design** - Works perfectly on mobile, tablet, and desktop
 - 📈 **Analytics Dashboard** - Visual insights into time and revenue

-## Auth Note:

-- This project currently uses cookie-based JWT storage managed on the client for simplicity.
-  In a production setup, this would be migrated to HttpOnly Secure cookies set by the backend to mitigate XSS and CSRF risks.

 ## 🛠️ Tech Stack

 ### Backend